Erica plukenetii

 Photographer: Thabo Maphisa

-Erica plukenetii often becomes a robust, erect shrub of up to 2 m in height.
-The plant was named for Leonard Plukenet, a 17th century English botanist, so there is no revealing knowledge about E. plukenetii to be gained from the specific epithet.
+Erica plukenetii, commonly called brown-tongue heath and hangertjies (little pendants) in Afrikaans, is an erect shrub of up to 1 m in height.
+The plant was named for Leonard Plukenet, a 17th century English botanist, so there is no directly botanical knowledge about E. plukenetii to be gained from the specific epithet.

 The very long-exserted anthers present a clue as to the identity of the species, as does the inflated corolla tube base.
 The closest resemblance to another species is found in E. coccinea that has large bracts lying over the sepals.